 Pitch to Hollywood

 Once your pupils have considered their plot, character and setting, ask them to pitch their story or screenplay to Hollywood executives.

-You may find the self and peer assessment resource doc useful:
+You may find the Pitch to Hollywood - self and peer assessment resource useful.

 Writing and delivering a pitch

 This Writing and Delivering a pitch Google HyperDoc is full of useful activities about writing and delivering a pitch.
 To use this HyperDoc or make changes to it, first log in with a Google account, choose 'file' and select 'make a copy'.
 Save your copy to your own Google drive and link to it for your pupils.
 For more information on using HyperDocs in your classroom, have a look at this tutorial on how to create hyper-docs.

 Some stories start by giving the reader some clues to the rest of the plot.
 This involves the reader instantly, as they use the clues to try to solve the mystery.

 This pupil resource includes a passage from Arthur Conan Doyle’s The Adventure of the Speckled Band and key questions.

 In pairs, encourage your pupils to read the full text of The Adventure of the Speckled Band and identify the clues that help Holmes to solve the mystery.
 After discussing the story, ask your pupils to work in pairs to create a new mystery to solve.
 Base the mystery on a song, a school text, a film or a television show, so that the clues have some context and the others in the class can use them to solve the mystery.

 Ask your pupils to think about the client: